joinpursuit/Pursuit-Core-Standards/curricula/android.md

 Units 2 through 6 will focus primarily on the design and development of a number of group-based Android Applications, bookended by a Practical assessment.

-From the start of Unit 7, Android fellows will have built a group project under the crucible of a two-day hackathon challenge, along with a group capstone project culminating in a public presentation, and a personal portfolio project up until commencement (the end of Unit 10), to round off their academic prospectus.
+From the start of Unit 7, Android fellows will have built a group project under the crucible of a two-day hackathon challenge, along with a group capstone project culminating in a public presentation, and the completion of a personal portfolio project up until commencement (the end of Unit 10), to round off their academic prospectus.

 Parallel to the Android development course, fellows will have a competitive level of exposure to data structures and algorithms materials, to prepare them for both whiteboarding interviews and over-the-phone/codeshare technical interviews.